DimaBir/ResNetTensorRT/README.md

 python main.py --topk 3 --mode=ov
 ```

 This command will run predictions on the default image (`./inference/cat3.jpg`), show the top 3 predictions, and run OpenVINO model.
-At the end results plot will be saved to `./inference/plot.png`
+Note: plot created only for `--mode=all` and results plotted and saved to `./inference/plot.png`

 ## RESULTS
 ### Inference Benchmark Results